apache/mxnet/docs/tutorials/gluon/learning_rate_finder.md

 ![png](https://raw.githubusercontent.com/dmlc/web-data/master/mxnet/doc/tutorials/lr_finder/finder_plot.png) <!--notebook-skip-line-->

-As expected, for very small learning rates we don't see much change in the loss as the paramater updates are negligible.
-At a learning rate of 0.001 we start to see the loss fall.
+As expected, for very small learning rates we don't see much change in the loss as the parameter updates are negligible.
+At a learning rate of 0.001, we start to see the loss fall.
 Setting the initial learning rate here is reasonable, but we still have the potential to learn faster.
 We observe a drop in the loss up until 0.1 where the loss appears to diverge.
 We want to set the initial learning rate as high as possible before the loss becomes unstable, so we choose a learning rate of 0.05.

 ## Epoch to Iteration

-Usually our unit of work is an epoch (a full pass through the dataset) and the learning rate would typically be held constant throughout the epoch.
+Usually, our unit of work is an epoch (a full pass through the dataset) and the learning rate would typically be held constant throughout the epoch.
 With the Learning Rate Finder (and cyclical learning rate schedules) we are required to vary the learning rate every iteration.
 As such we structure our training code so that a single iteration can be run with a given learning rate.
 You can implement Learner as you wish.
 Just initialize the network, define the loss and trainer in `__init__` and keep your training logic for a single batch in `iteration`.

 ```python